How children feel and react when a sibling dies

 Try to stick to familiar routines as much as you can.
 But it’s OK if you need to create new routines to adapt to your family’s changes after the death.

-After a child’s death, your family might be eligible for some financial support from Services Australia.
+After a child’s death, your family might be eligible for financial support from Services Australia.

-It’s a good idea to get professional support for your child after the death of a sibling, especially if you’re concerned about your child’s behaviour or wellbeing.
+It’s a good idea to get professional support after the death of a sibling, especially if you’re concerned about your child’s behaviour or wellbeing.

 Your GP is a good place to start.
 They can guide you to the most appropriate services for your child – for example, bereavement counselling services.
 They can also refer your child to a mental health professional like a psychologist or social worker.